 #4 Use Technology to Drive Change, Reduce Costs and Get visibility to Make Intelligent Decisions

 In the world of facilities management, installing IoT sensors everywhere you can and relying on extensive facility management software are wonderful tools to capture accurate information in real-time and make informed decisions.
-However, both require a substantial investment, a complex and lengthy deployment process, and require extensive training from your entire team.
+However, both require a substantial investment, a complex and lengthy deployment process and require extensive training from your entire team.
 While this remains the best option today, you can start by utilizing the technology used by your vendors to create metrics and reports that help you measure what is important to run your business.

 #5 Restaurant Facility Managers Can Easily Establish an Inventory of Assets

-Facility Managers need to get complete visibility into what they have, where, the condition, make, and models of internal assets so they can make the proper repair/replace decisions.
+Facility Managers need to get complete visibility into what they have, where, the condition, make, and models of internal assets so they can make the proper repair/replacement decisions.
 Restaurants use a lot of specialized equipment, and all of that equipment has value, so make sure you’re not leaving money on the table by just throwing out used assets.

 The creation of an internal marketplace can also help you get the most out of your internal assets.
 Instead of replacing broken units with new stock that might be delayed due to supply chain issues, you can keep your restaurants running with used assets from other locations.
 This gives you more control over assets that are critical to your operation and ensures that the equipment is used to its fullest potential.